Minko82/learning-react/README.md

 <br>

-3.)
-Navigate to the project directory
+- Navigate to the project directory
 ```bash
 cd my-app
 ```

-4.)
-Start server
+- Start server
 ```bash
 npm start
 ```

 5.)
 To stop, go back to the terminal that it was started and press ```control + C```

+**Note:**
+- App.js appears to be the starting point
+- Features and pages are commonly referred to as ```Components```